Campeche: Tourism

-Outside of the city of Campeche, much of the notable civil architecture in the state is found on the various former haciendas.
+Outside of the city Campeche, much of the notable civil architecture in the state is found on the various former haciendas.
 Many of these haciendas have been turned into hotels, spas and other tourist attractions.
 Hacienda Blanca Flor is located in Hecelchakán outside Campeche.
 This hacienda was a site of one of the bloodiest battles of the Caste War.
 Hacienda Santa Cruz is between Campeche and Calkiní in the Nunkiní community.
 It is dated to the middle of the 18th century established to raise cattle.
 It continued operating until the Mexican Revolution.
 Hacienda San José Carpizo is in the Champotón municipality, founded in 1871 by José María Carpizo Sánchez and was one of the most important on the Yucatán Peninsula, raising cattle.
 It survived the Mexican Revolution until its workers abandoned it in the 1940s.
 Hacienda San Luis Carpizo is located in Champotón and belonged to José María Carpizo, dedicated to agriculture.
 This hacienda was restored by the Mexican Army to house the Marine Infantry School in 1999.
 Hacienda Uayamón is near the city of Campeche with origins in the 16th century.
 It was attacked and its owner killed in the raid by Laurens de Graaf in 1685.
 It continued to operate until the Mexican Revolution and today it is home to the Hotel de Gran Turismo.
 Hacienda Tankuché was dedicated to raising dyewood (palo de tinte) but changed later to henequen.
 Despite losing most of its land in the Revolution, its henequen mill continued to operate until the 1980s.

 Notable museums in the state include the Del Carmen Archeological Museum, the Museo de las Estelas Mayas in Ciudad del Carmen and the Camino Real Archeological Museum in Hecelchakán.
 The Museo Fuerte de San Miguel is located on one of the Campeche's old forts.
 The museum is dedicated to the state's history.
 Opened in 2000, it is the newest and most modern of Campeche's museums.

 Most of the beaches frequented by visitors are in the municipalities of Campeche, Champotón and Ciudad del Carmen.
 In Campeche, these beaches include Mar Azul, San Lorenzo and Playa Bonita.
 In Ciudad del Carmen, they include La Maniagua, Bahamita, Sabancuy, Playa Caracol and Playa Norte, Isla de Pájaros.
 In Champotón, they are Acapulquito, Costa Blanca, Payucán and Sihoplaya.
 In the interior of the state, there are a number of water parks such as El Remate in Tankuché and San Vicente Chuc-Say on a former hacienda of the same name.
 These generally take advantage of the local rivers, springs and cenotes.
-Ecotourism includes caves such as Xculhoc, Chuncedro and Xtacumbilxuna’an or Mujer Escondida.
+Ecotourism includes caves such as Xculhoc, Chuncedro and Xtacumbilxuna'an or Mujer Escondida.